rjbrons/doc-pipeline-java/README.md

 ## Steps
 1. Run the app locally and see if there is any error
+2. On application properties add -  server.port=5000
+3. Update the .gitignore to allow the build folder specifically the application.jar file to not be ignored.
-2. Setup the permission to run ./gradlew bootjar by running following command - 'chmod +x gradlew' or 'chmod 755 gradlew'.
+4. Setup the permission to run ./gradlew bootjar by running following command - `chmod +x gradlew` or `chmod 755 gradlew`.
 This will grant the execute permission.\
 •	rename the .jar file within build/libs/ to application.jar
 ![image](https://github.com/rjbrons/doc-pipeline-java/blob/master/asserts/Screen%20Shot%202019-07-16%20at%2011.28.53%20AM.png)
-3. On application properties add -  server.port=5000
-4. Update the .gitignore to allow the build folder specifically the application.jar file to not be ignored.

 5. Create new application in Elastic Beanstalk <br/>
 •	Application name – DeploymentAppJava-env<br/>